stenhousestuart/dirty_data_codeclan_project/cake/README.md

 # Cake Analysis

-## April 2023

 ------------------------------------------------------------------------

 ## Introduction

 The `Cake Analysis` is a piece of work being completed as part of the CodeClan Professional Data Analysis Course and as part the `Dirty Data Project`.
-The project is part of the `dirty_data_codeclan_project_stuartstenhouse` repository which also contains the `Candy Analysis` project.
+The project is part of the `dirty_data_codeclan_project` repository which also contains the `Candy Analysis` project.

 The data itself describes the ingredients used in the making of a variety of cakes, the necessary quantity of each ingredient and the measure used for the ingredient.

 ------------------------------------------------------------------------

 ## Aim

 The aim of this project is to clean the data and answer the questions posed about the data.

 ------------------------------------------------------------------------